t9md/atom-vim-mode-plus/README.md

 # TODO

-- [x] Allow quoted-Pair to select quoted string outside of cursor postion within line(I don't like this behavior)?
+- [ ] Dont't do moveRight and moveLeft to adjust selection in `Motion::selectInclusive()` it complicate other motion. and prevent to stop at EOL in `l`, `$`
 - [ ] Don't use typeCheck function like `isOperator()`, `isYank()` any more. instead use `instantOf` for being explicit what it meant to.
-- [x] Make AnyPair TextObject expandable.
 - [ ] Don't depend on `atom.commands.onDidDispatch`, instead simply ensure cursor not put endOfLine **only for vim-mode-plus's command**.
 - [ ] Write spec for lots of UI effect. hover, search counter etc.
 - [ ] Write tutorial for new Operator, TextObjet.
+- [x] Allow quoted-Pair to select quoted string outside of cursor postion within line(I don't like this behavior)?
+- [x] Make AnyPair TextObject expandable.
 - [x] When hover Icon disabled, icon position is not at original cursor position.
 - [x] Make independent showHoverCounter from showHover config parameter.
 - [x] Use single scope for custom selection property.